avdi/ivar/README.md

 Sandwich.new  # Raises: NameError: test_file.rb:2: unknown instance variable @chese.
 Did you mean: @cheese?
 ```

-### Using the Checked and CheckedOnce Modules with Policies
+### Using the Checked Module with Policies

-The `Checked` and `CheckedOnce` modules set default policies:
+The `Checked` module sets a default policy:

 - `Checked` sets the policy to `:warn`
-- `CheckedOnce` sets the policy to `:warn_once`

-You can override these defaults:
+You can override the default policy:

 ```ruby
 class Sandwich